BedTime2022/Macropad/README.md

-# Macropad by BedTime thanks to blueprint by Hackclub !!!!
+# Macropad by BedTime thanks to blueprint by Hackclub and AMD !!!!